 - Budget & bid adjustments

-One major benefit of running a programmatic campaign through a self serve platform is the opportunity to execute everything in-house.
-The advertiser is within arm’s reach of everything and everyone they need in order to run a campaign, significantly cutting down on turnaround times.
-Also, not to mention, the cost of running digital advertising campaigns self-serve is almost always more cost-effective than fully managed.
+One significant benefit of running a programmatic advertising campaign through a self-serve platform is the opportunity to execute everything in-house.
+The marketer maintains control over their campaign strategy and the ability to launch and optimize a campaign on their own, significantly cutting down on set up times.
+Also, not to mention, the cost of running self-serve digital advertising campaigns is almost always more cost-effective than other options.

-If you struggle with the process around how to buy programmatic advertising, know that it doesn’t have to be all on your shoulders.
+If you’re just getting started with the process of buying advertising programmatically, know that it doesn’t have to be all on your shoulders.

-Running a campaign through a fully-managed platform puts the campaign responsibilities in the hands of that platform’s media strategists.
-The media strategists are the ones who upload everything needed, make optimizations throughout, and send reporting back to the advertiser.
-This can be viewed as a more appealing option to those advertisers who don’t believe they have enough time or resources to run a programmatic campaign in-house through a self serve advertising platform.
+Running advertising campaigns with fully managed providers puts the campaign responsibilities in the hands of media strategists.
+The media strategists are the ones who upload everything needed, make optimizations throughout, and send reporting back to the marketer.
+This is a more appealing option for teams that are just getting started with programmatic advertising and don’t yet have the resources to take these processes in-house.

-As an advertiser, whether it’s done through a managed service or a self serve platform, programmatic is the future when it comes to executing display advertising campaigns.
-Deciding which way to run these ads, however, is entirely up to the advertiser and their company or agency.
-Whatever the needs may be, there are options for everyone.
+As a marketer, whether it’s done through a managed service or a self-service platform, programmatic advertising is the future when it comes to executing display advertising campaigns.
+However, deciding how to run these ads is entirely up to the marketer and their company or agency.
+Whatever the needs may be, there is an option for everyone.